Learn how FTC findings, federal legislation, lawsuits, and new PBM models redefined transparency, pricing, and PBM accountability in 2024.

 Lack of transparency: The opaque nature of PBM operations, including complex rebate structures and pricing mechanisms like spread pricing, makes it challenging for plan sponsors and patients to understand the true cost of medications and the extent of savings, if any, being passed on to consumers.

 This year marked a strong legislative push to reform traditional PBM practices.
-Inspired by Congressional action, many states also introduced and enacted measures to enhance price transparency and address problematic PBM tactics.
+Inspired by Congressional action, many states also introduced and enacted measures between 2023 and 2024 to enhance price transparency and address problematic PBM tactics like opaque pricing, spread pricing, and rebate mismanagement.
 Below are some key examples of these initiatives.

-The Lower Costs, More Transparency Act: This bill would require PBMs to provide employers with semi-annual prescription drug spending data like total out-of-pocket spending and formulary placement rationale.
-It was overwhelmingly passed in the House last year and is currently pending Senate action.
+This bill would requires PBMs to provide employers with semi-annual prescription drug spending data like total out-of-pocket spending and formulary placement rationale.
+Though it was overwhelmingly passed in the House last year, it is still currently pending Senate action.

-Idaho House Bill 596: Effective January 1, 2025, this law will prohibit PBMs from limiting pharmacy networks to affiliated pharmacies, mandate the pass-through of manufacturer rebates to clients, and ban spread pricing practices.
+Effective January 1, 2025, this law prohibits PBMs from limiting pharmacy networks to affiliated pharmacies, mandates the pass-through of manufacturer rebates to clients, and bans spread pricing practices.

 Employee lawsuits.